Herman Miller: Workplace

 In March 2008, Herman Miller settled an antitrust lawsuit with the states of New York, Michigan, and Illinois for $750,000.
 The lawsuit focused on Herman Miller's use of a suggested retail pricing policy.

 According to CNN Money, as of March 2011, Herman Miller was ranked as the second most admired company in the Home Equipment, Furnishing division.

 In April 2023 CEO Andi Owen scolded employees for worrying about bonus pay in an internal town hall meeting.
-The video went viral for her criticizing employees after Owen told them to "leave Pity City."
+The video went viral for her criticizing employees after Owen told them to "leave Pity City".
 Owen had reportedly received $4 million in bonuses in 2022.
 Some social media users criticized her comments as "unhinged", "nasty" and "toxic".
 A company representative insisted the video was taken out of context and was a small exchange in a mostly positive town hall meeting that went for 75 minutes.
-Owen later apologised to employees.
+Owen later apologized to employees.